HomePhoto & VideoiMovie

 Editing Videos in iMovie on iPad: A Hands On Guide

-iMovie is the app most people reach for first on an iPad, and for good reason.
-It is free, it comes from Apple, and it opens without asking you to sign up for anything.
-We spent a couple of weeks cutting real footage with it, from quick clips off the camera roll to a four minute travel video, and this guide is what we wish someone had told us before we started.
+iMovie is the app most people open first on an iPad, and the reasons are easy to like.
+It is free, it comes straight from Apple, and it loads without asking you to make an account or sit through a sales pitch.
+We spent a couple of weeks cutting real footage with it in 2026, from quick camera roll clips to a four minute travel video, and this guide is what we wish someone had handed us before we started.

 Getting iMovie running on your iPad

-On most newer iPads, iMovie is already installed.
-If it is not, search for it in the App Store, where it shows up under Apple with no price tag and no in app purchases.
+On most newer iPads, iMovie is already sitting on the home screen.
+If it is missing, open the App Store and search for it.
+It shows up under Apple with no price tag, no in app purchases, and no subscription waiting to surprise you later.
 The download is small, and in our testing it opened in a few seconds even on an older iPad Air.

 The features that actually matter day to day

-iMovie keeps things deliberately simple, and the touch timeline is the heart of it.
-You drag clips, pinch to zoom in for finer cuts, and tap a clip to trim its edges with your finger.
-After an hour we stopped thinking about the interface entirely, which is the best compliment you can give an editing app.
+iMovie keeps things deliberately simple, and the touch timeline is the part you end up living in.
+You drag clips into place, pinch to zoom in for finer cuts, and tap a clip to grab its edges and trim with your finger.
+After about an hour we stopped thinking about the interface at all, which is the nicest thing you can say about an editing app.

-A few tools earned a permanent spot in our workflow:
+A handful of tools earned a permanent spot in how we worked:

-- Green screen: drop a clip shot against a solid backdrop over another video and iMovie keys it out surprisingly cleanly for a free tool.
+• Green screen: drop a clip shot against a solid backdrop on top of another video and iMovie keys it out cleanly enough that we stopped expecting a free tool to struggle with it.

-- Cinematic mode support: footage shot in Cinematic on a recent iPhone keeps its adjustable focus, so you can shift what is sharp after the fact.
+• Cinematic mode support: footage shot in Cinematic on a recent iPhone keeps its adjustable focus points, so you can change what is sharp after the fact, right inside the edit.

-- Built in soundtracks: the royalty free music is genuinely usable, and tracks auto adjust their length to match your edit.
+• Built in soundtracks: the royalty free music is genuinely usable, and the tracks stretch or trim themselves to match the length of your edit instead of leaving you to fight the timing.

-Titles, filters, and speed controls are all a tap or two away.
-None of it is deep, but all of it works without fuss.
+Titles, filters, and speed controls all sit a tap or two away.
+None of it is deep, and that is the point.
+Everything here works without fuss, and for a quick video that is worth more than a long feature list you never touch.

 Practical tips from our editing sessions

-A handful of habits made the difference between a smooth edit and a frustrating one.
-First, pair your iPad with an Apple Pencil or even just use two fingers, because precise trims are far easier when you are not fighting your own fingertip.
-Second, record a quick title and your music choices early, since adding them at the end means rebalancing audio levels across the whole project.
+A few habits made the difference between a smooth edit and a frustrating one.
+First, pair your iPad with an Apple Pencil, or at least get comfortable using two fingers, because precise trims are far easier when you are not fighting your own fingertip over a quarter second of footage.
+Second, set your title card and choose your music early.
+Adding them at the very end means going back and rebalancing audio across the whole project, which is dull work you can avoid.

 Where iMovie hits its limits

-Honesty matters here, so here is where the app frustrated us. iMovie gives you exactly two video tracks, which sounds fine until you want a lower third, a background clip, and an overlay all at once.
-You will hit that ceiling faster than you expect.
-There is also no keyframing for movement or opacity, so the slow Ken Burns pan is roughly the extent of your motion control.
+Honesty matters here, so this is where the app frustrated us. iMovie gives you exactly two video tracks.
+That sounds like plenty until you want a background clip, an overlay, and a lower third title on screen at the same time, and then you hit the ceiling faster than you expect.
+There is also no keyframing, so you cannot animate movement or opacity over time.
+A slow Ken Burns pan across a still is about the extent of your motion control.

-Color grading is basic, audio editing is limited to simple fades and volume, and you cannot bring in custom fonts for titles.
-We also ran into the occasional render hiccup on longer projects, where the export bar stalled and we had to close and reopen the app.
+Color grading stays basic, the audio tools cover little more than fades and volume, and you cannot bring in custom fonts.
+On a couple of longer projects we also hit a render hiccup where the export bar stalled and we had to close and reopen the app.
 For casual videos none of this is a dealbreaker.
-For anything that needs layered graphics or fine color work, you will feel boxed in, and that is the natural moment to look at something more capable.
+For anything that calls for layered graphics, animated text, or careful color work, you will feel boxed in, and that is the natural moment to look at something with more room.

 Good alternatives when you outgrow it

-For a free middle ground, many editors reach for CapCut, which adds extra tracks, auto captions, and trendy effects, though it leans heavily on its own asset library.
-If your videos are more about photos, graphics, and quick social posts than long timelines, our guide to creating social media content with Canva on iPad covers a tool built for exactly that.
-And if you care most about look and mood, the techniques in our iPad VSCO walkthrough pair nicely with iMovie for color and stills.
-For the full picture of what we recommend, browse our roundup of the best photo and video apps for iPad or the wider Photo and Video category.
+If your videos lean more toward photos, graphics, and quick social posts than long timelines, our guide to creating social media content with Canva on iPad covers a tool built for exactly that.
+And if look and mood are what you care about most, the techniques in our iPad VSCO walkthrough pair nicely with iMovie for color and stills.
+For the wider view, browse our roundup of the best photo and video apps for iPad or the full Photo and Video category.

 FAQ